 ItalianCook Class

-public static class ItalianCook implements Cook {
+public class ItalianCook implements Cook {

 private Pizza pizza;